-Referral to Assess Eligibility for the S.A.I.L.
-Program
+Referral to Assess Eligibility for the Gifted and Talented Program

-Flour Bluff Independent School District offers a Gifted and Talented Program, called S.A.I.L.
-(Students Accelerating in Innovative Learning).
-The S.A.I.L. instructional program is differentiated to promote enrichment for identified students in the areas of reading/language arts, mathematics, science, and social studies.
+Flour Bluff Independent School District offers a Gifted and Talented Program.
+This instructional program is differentiated to promote enrichment for identified students in the areas of reading/language arts, mathematics, science, and social studies.
 Students may be referred to be assessed for this program by anyone, including parents, staff, community members, or through self-referral.
 Students may be assessed only once annually for program eligibility.
 Referred students will be assessed according to district procedures and timelines.